Spiritual Guide, Teacher

 Unconscious • Shadow • Individuation

 Carl Jung was a Swiss psychiatrist and the founder of analytical psychology.
 He explored the deeper layers of the mind, introducing ideas like the unconscious, archetypes, and the process of individuation, which is the lifelong journey of becoming who you truly are.
 Jung believed that growth comes not from avoiding our inner shadows, but from becoming aware of them and integrating them into a more whole and balanced self.Turning our attention toward the unconscious — the parts of us that operate outside awareness but shape much of how we experience life.
 This includes the persona (the version of ourselves we present to the world) and the shadow (the parts we tend to reject or avoid).
 The goal isn't to eliminate these aspects, but to bring them into awareness and relationship.
 In doing so, the sense of being internally divided starts to soften.
 What was once pushed away becomes part of a more complete picture.
-The Johari window modified from a quadrant diagram to a venn diagram better reflects Jung's assertions.
+The Johari window modified from a quadrant diagram to a venn diagram (thank you bitesizelearning.co.uk for the design) better reflects Jung's assertions.
 The quadrant system minimizes the unconscious yet the following Figures are redesigned to capture the depth and vastness of the unknown.
-Thank you to bitesizelearning.co.uk for this venn diagram style design.

 "Until you make the unconscious conscious, it will direct your life and you will call it fate."